Supplemental Nutrition Assistance Program (SNAP)

 The nation’s largest nutrition assistance program

-The Supplemental Nutrition Assistance Program (SNAP) is the nation’s largest nutrition assistance program, helping feed approximately 36 million Americans each month, nearly half of whom are children.
+The Supplemental Nutrition Assistance Program (SNAP) is the nation’s largest nutrition assistance program, helping feed approximately 40 million Americans each month, 44% of whom are children.
+Two-thirds of participants are children, older adults and people with disabilities.
 The average SNAP participant in FY18 received $126.00 per month.
 SNAP received $73.5 billion in funding in FY19, which was $537 million less than program’s FY18 level.
 The federal government funds the benefits and splits the cost of administering the program with the states.

 SNAP—ED is a nutrition education component of the program under which USDA provides grants to states to encourage participants to make healthy purchases with their benefits.
 The program is funded separately from SNAP—each state receives an allotment based on state participation rates—and the services offered are in addition to actual food assistance benefits.
 In addition, the 2014 Farm Bill included $188 million over five years for the creation of the Food Insecurity Nutrition Incentive (FINI) program (now known as the Gus Schumacher Nutrition Incentive Program), which offers competitive grants to incentivize healthier food purchases by SNAP participants at the point-of-sale; the 2018 Farm Bill authorized an additional $250 million over five years and made the program permanent.